bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 Discusión
 Tema: Module 4 / Activity 4.4 - Practice with relative positioning

-# Curso   Module 4: Layout and positioning   4.5 Style studies   Menus
+# Module 4: Layout and positioning   4.5 Style studies

 # Menus
- Bookmark this page
-Menus

 One of the most important aspects of any Web site is the navigation menu.
 Over time, top level navigation has become fairly standardized so your user will be looking for some key elements that help them find their way around your site: